Mukta06/ASG_terraform/README.md

 Terraform code to launch VPC with 2 Subnets and Auto Scaling groups to increase no of machines to 5

-* Please change the below mentioned values of the variable in vars.tfvars file
+* Please change the below mentioned values of the variables in vars.tfvars file

    - DEFAULT_VPC_ID
    - DEFAULT_VPC_CIDR